thomasgtaylor/how.wtf/content/post/2023-03-23-use-multiple-aws-accounts-using-aws-cli.md

 ---
-title: Use multiple AWS accounts using AWS CLI
-date: 2023-03-23T00:30:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-23 00:30:00-04:00
 description: How to use multiple AWS accounts using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Use multiple AWS accounts using AWS CLI
 ---

 Using multiple AWS accounts from the command line is natively handled with profiles in the AWS CLI.